 Teaching & study spaces

 The Museum's Object Study Gallery, Print Study Gallery, and Painting Storage offer visitors increased access to the Museum's collection.
 The Object Study Gallery and the Print Study Gallery are open to the public during our regular hours and display highlights from the permanent collection.
-Faculty members are invited to reserve any of these spaces for their courses, and Museum staff is available to assist with selections of objects that will complement nearly any course syllabus.
-To reserve a space, please email Jean Lancaster or call 434.962.3748.
+Faculty members are invited to reserve any of these spaces for their course.
+Museum staff members are available to assist with selections of objects that will complement nearly any course syllabus.
+To reserve a space, please click here to access the booking form.

 The Fralin Museum of Art is pleased to present interactive 3-D visualizations of ceramics and sculpture collection highlights from the Ancient Mediterranean, South Asia, Africa, and Ancient Americas.
 Each object in this catalog can be rotated and enlarged using simple touch gestures.
 A detailed description written by Museum curators accompanies each piece and chronicles its history and cultural context.